Josephine Nesbit: Early life and education

-Nesbit was born on her family's farm near Butler, Missouri on December 23, 1894.
+Nesbit was born on her family's farm near Butler, Missouri, on December 23, 1894.
 She was the seventh of ten children and experienced a difficult early childhood.
 As a child, she woke up before daylight to begin her chores and worked on the farm throughout the day.
 By the time Nesbit was 12 years old, both her parents had died, leaving her and her siblings orphaned.
 She first lived with her grandmother and later lived with a cousin in Kansas.

-She left high school at age 16.
+Nesbit left high school at age 16.
 After speaking with her sister's nursing superintendent, she chose to begin training as a nurse.
 Seeking "adventure and independence," Nesbit became a registered nurse in 1914.

-Service in Army Nurse Corps
+Military career

-In 1918, an army recruiter visited Kansas City seeking nurses to help with the influenza pandemic, leading Nesbit to join the Army Nurse Corps.
-She became Reserve Army Nurse N700 665 at Camp Logan Hospital in Houston, Texas on October 1, 1918.
+In 1918, an army recruiter visited Kansas City seeking nurses to help with the influenza pandemic, leading Nesbit to join the United States Army Nurse Corps.
+She became Reserve Army Nurse N700 665 at Camp Logan Hospital in Houston, Texas, on October 1, 1918.
 Serving in the army reserve corps enabled Nesbit to travel and experience new adventures during peacetime.
 She was able to hike the Rockies, visit Hawaii, and travel to Egypt's Valley of the Kings.

-Sternberg General Hospital
+World War II

 Nesbit was on her second tour of duty in the Philippines when World War II began.
 Until the war began, being stationed in the Philippines had been considered a "desirable posting," as there was plenty of free time, mild weather, and "luxurious accommodations."

 At Sternberg General Hospital in Manila, where she worked, Nesbit was a lieutenant and second in command to Captain Maude Davison, who was the chief nurse.
 She was responsible for the nurses' work schedules.
 While Davison was addressed as "Miss," Nesbit's staff referred to her as "Josie."
 Nesbit's Filipina colleagues referred to her as "Mama Josie."
 She referred to her staff as "my girls."
 Nesbit enjoyed socializing with her staff and was frequently consulted by them for advice on personal matters.

 In December 1941, Japan attacked the Philippines.
-On December 8, 1941, Nesbit was the acting chief nurse at Stenberg General Hospital as Davison had been injured in a night raid.
+On December 8, Nesbit was the acting chief nurse at Stenberg General Hospital, as Davison had been injured in a night raid.
 Since about 3:30 a.m., information about the Japanese attack on Pearl Harbor had been reaching the nurses in Manila via radio; the American nurses stationed in the Philippines were concerned about their relatives and friends in Honolulu.
 Nesbit told the staff, "Girls, you've got to sleep today.
 You can't weep and wail over this because you have to work tonight."
 Less than nine hours after the attack on Pearl Harbor, the Japanese military bombed Baguio.
 Fifteen minutes later, Clark Field was attacked; most of the American B-17 bombers were destroyed on the ground in the surprise attack.
 Shortly thereafter, the hospital filled with patients.